-The Board is responsible for preparing the report and Financial Statements in accordance with applicable law and regulations.
+The Board is responsible for preparing the Report and Financial Statements in accordance with applicable law and regulations.
 The Co-operative and Community Benefit Societies Act 2014 and social housing legislation require the Board to prepare Financial Statements for each financial year which give a true and fair view of the state of affairs of the Association and of the surplus or deficit of the Association for that year.
 In preparing those Financial Statements, the Board is required to:-

-- Select suitable accounting policies and then apply them consistently; - Make judgments and estimates that are reasonable and prudent; - State whether applicable accounting standards and the Statement of Recommended Practice have been followed, subject to any material departures disclosed and explained in the Financial Statements; - Prepare the Financial Statements on the going concern basis unless it is inappropriate to presume that the Association will continue in business; - Prepare a statement on Internal Financial Control.
+- Select suitable accounting policies and then apply them consistently; - Make judgments and estimates that are reasonable and prudent; - State whether applicable accounting standards and the Statement of Recommended Practice have been followed, subject to any material departures disclosed and explained in the Financial Statements; - Prepare the Financial Statements on the going concern basis unless it is inappropriate to presume that the Association will continue in business; - Prepare a Statement on Internal Financial Control.

-The Board is responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Association and to enable it to ensure that the Financial Statements comply with the Co-operative and Community Benefit Societies Act 2014, the Housing (Scotland) Act 2010 and the Determination of Accounting Requirements - 2014.
-The Board is also responsible for safeguarding the assets of the Association and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The Board is responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Association and to enable it to ensure that the Financial Statements comply with the Co-operative and Community Benefit Societies Act 2014, the Housing (Scotland) Act 2010 and the Determination of Accounting Requirements - 2019.
+It is also responsible for safeguarding the assets of the Association and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+It is also responsible for ensuring the Association's suppliers are paid promptly.